gerardroche/sublime-sesame/README.md

     └── escaper
 ```

+And the following configuration.

-Setup a the projects path by editing `Preferences > Settings - User`.
+`Preferences > Settings - User`

 ```json
 {